brucemcpherson/cDependencyService/dependencies.md

 # Google Apps Script Project: cDependencyService
-This repo (cDependencyService) was automatically updated on 12/31/2020, 11:38:47 AM by GasGit
+This repo (cDependencyService) was automatically updated on 6/19/2024, 2:40:21 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")